hinance/hinance/README.md

 ### Grouping Step

-On this step a pair of changes can be grouped together.
+On the grouping step a pair of changes can be grouped together.
 This is how banking transfers are handled: ungrouped changes with the same absolute amount, but of different sign, are assigned the same unique group identifier.